Flintoff pictured for first time since Top Gear crash

 He was seen with the England team during their one-day international with New Zealand at Cardiff on Friday.

-Filming of the 34th series of Top Gear was suspended pending a health and safety review into the incident.
+Filming of the 34th series of the BBC show was suspended pending a health and safety review into the incident.

 Flintoff was not working with England in a formal capacity but was invited to be around the team.